arachne-threat-intel/thread/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug Report

-about: Submit a bug to THREAD
+about: Submit a bug to Thread

 ---